Switching off the 3G network.

 2G and 3G are the second and third generations of mobile phone networks.
 2G was introduced in 1991 and enabled text messages and voice calls, while 3G was introduced in 2003 and enabled basic internet connectivity.

-The 2G network will continue to play an important role in connecting emergency calls and supporting connected devices like smart metres, but you’ll need to have 4G Calling compatible phone to avoid poor call quality.
+The 2G network will continue to play an important role in connecting emergency calls and supporting connected devices like smart meters, but you’ll need to have 4G Calling compatible phone to avoid poor call quality.

 If you have a 2G SIM card in your phone or any other device, you will need to swap this for a 4G SIM card.